L-Goncalves/dev-notes-and-projects/README.md

 # What is this Repository About?

 I’m passionate about preserving as much of my knowledge as possible.
-Whenever I learn something new or study for certifications, I'll be actively updating this repository.
+Whenever I learn something new or study for certifications or review concepts, I'll be actively updating this repository.

 Think of it as **my personal knowledge base** — if it were possible to download my brain into a folder, this would be it. 😅